Pound Sterling Holding Up for Now

 President Trump said overnight that the war with Iran was "going great" and could end "soon" because there was "practically nothing left to target."

-However, the situation on the ground begs to differ with his assessment this Thursday:
+However, the situation on the ground this Thursday begs to differ from his optimistic assessment:

 💥 Oman is clearing ships from Mina Al Fahal, a key export terminal outside of the Strait of Hormuz.